DuncanCragg/OnexOS/README.md

 Yes.
 Here, everything just works like reality.
 So you have rooms with calendars and notes pinned to the walls.

+### Pinning and snapping: sounds like LEGO!

+It should be that easy, yes.
+All that is achieved through the pervasive use of "links".

+### Links?
+Like URLs?

+Like enhanced URLs, yes!
+Links are handles onto every piece of digital property that we
+own: all world objects from a single paragraph or flower petal up to libraries and forests.

 ----------------

 OnexOS builds a single, seamless, global, live data fabric, owned by everyone and by